You can always make a dish at home for less than what you’d pay at a restaurant — that’s a given.

-A restaurant has to factor in overhead costs when they price out a menu to remain solvent, but certain items provide restaurants with more opportunity to overprice than others.
+A restaurant has to factor in overhead costs when they price out a menu, but certain items provide restaurants with more opportunity to overprice than others.
 You might choose to do a little more home cooking after finding out these restaurant secrets.

-Restaurants typically charge between two and three times the bottle cost for craft beers and more for imports, according to restaurant industry publication Craft Beer Restaurant.
-Restaurants add a fixed overhead cost, usually between 50 cents and $1, then get into specialized pricing and rounding up.
-If a bar or restaurant pays $4.50 for a bottle of domestic craft beer and uses a standard 200 percent markup, you can expect to pay as much as $13.50 for it.
+Restaurants typically charge between two to three times the bottle cost for craft beers, according to the publication CraftBeerRestaurant.com.
+Restaurants might also multiply the beer’s wholesale cost by a fixed markup factor and add an overhead service charge — usually between 50 cents and $1 — then get into specialized pricing and rounding up.
+If a bar or restaurant pays $4.50 for a bottle of domestic craft beer, you can expect to pay up to $12 for it.

 No matter how you look at it, you won’t get a retail price for beer at a restaurant.
 Meanwhile, brewing beer at home can cost less than $1 per 12-ounce serving, according to the American Homebrewers Association.

 You can get the best beer for your buck at these breweries in every state.